17 Pros and Cons of Living in Shkoder, Albania

 CAN AN AMERICAN LIVE IN Albania?

 It is possible for an American citizen to live in Albania.
 However, following specific requirements and procedures, like obtaining the necessary visas or permits, is essential.
-To better understand what is involved in living in Albania, it is advisable to consult with relevant authorities or an immigration lawyer.
+For official guidance, review visa regime info from Albania’s Ministry for Europe and Foreign Affairs, and the government’s residence permit service for long-stay applications.

 Is Shkoder Safe for Travelers and Expats?